Koredotcom/docs/docs/xo/generative-ai-tools/introduction.md

 ## Important Considerations

+### Language Support

 LLMs can now generate responses in bot languages that LLMs also support To learn more about managing languages for VAs, click[ here](../app-settings/language-management/managing-languages-for-multilingual-vas.md).

+### Data Sharing
-LLM and Generative AI also require sharing data with third parties: OpenAI (when using the OpenAI integration) or OpenAI and Microsoft (when using the Azure integration) etc,
+LLM and Generative AI features involve data sharing with third parties LLM providers, such as  OpenAI, Azure OpenAI, Claude, etc.,

 ## Next Steps